 Completion & Grading

 Successful completion of this course is based upon 100% attendance, as well as satisfactory performance on quizzes, demonstrated proficiency in psychomotor skills, and a grade of >80 on the final test.
-Remote EMS will make reasonable accommodations for students with special needs.
+Reasonable accommodations will be made for students with special needs.

 Course Materials Included

-Textbook, workbook, notebook, pencils, handouts, medical supplies, CPR and scenario simulation training aids, completion certificates and cards.
+Textbook, workbook, notebook, pencils, handouts, medical supplies, CPR and scenario simulation training aids, completion certificate.

 No Lodging Or Meals Included